MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-new-hardware.md

 - Remove any ISO image files for your source VMs.
 This is done using Hyper-V Manager in **VM Properties** in the **Hardware section**.
 Click **Remove** for any virtual CD/DVD drives.

-- You must shutdown all VMs on the source cluster.
+- Shutdown all VMs on the source cluster.
 This is required to ensure version control and state are maintained throughout the migration process.

-- Check if Azure Stack HCI supports your version of VMs to import.
-Use the PowerShell `Get-VMHostSupportedVersion` and `Get-VM` cmdlets to get your VM version information.
-See the **VM version support** table below.
+- Check if Azure Stack HCI supports your version of VMs to import and update your VMs as needed.
+See the **VM version support and update** section below on how to do this.

 - Backup all VMs on your source cluster.
 Complete a crash-consistent backup of all applications and data and an application-consistent backup of all databases.